OpeyemiAkinwumi/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles is used to display the current directory in a long format 4-listmorefiles is used to display hidden files in a long format 5-listfilesdigitonly is used to display user ids
+3-listfiles is used to display the current directory in a long format 4-listmorefiles is used to display hidden files in a long format 5-listfilesdigitonly is used to display user ids 6-firstdirectory is used to create a directory in the tmp directory